| In

 delivery, payment, grading, and culling.
 Growers and companies endorsing

 this system shall benefit from a series of tax rebates.
+PROCESSING

 In the Alto Valle and Valle